adrienpeiffer/odoo-box/README.md

 To start Odoo instance which is build, you can type :

-* vagrant ssh -c "./start-instance.sh INSTANCE_NUMBER" where INSTANCE_NUMBER is 70 or 80
+* vagrant ssh -c "./start-instance.sh INSTANCE_VERSION" where INSTANCE_VERSION is 70 or 80

 To stop Odoo instance which is build, you can type :

-* vagrant ssh -c "./stop-instance.sh INSTANCE_NUMBER"
+* vagrant ssh -c "./stop-instance.sh INSTANCE_VERSION"

 ### Install a Pull Request to an OCA repository in order to test it

-* vagrant ssh -c "./add-pr.sh INSTANCE_NUMBER REPOSITORY_NAME PULL_REQUEST_NUMBER"
+* vagrant ssh -c "./add-pr.sh INSTANCE_VERSION REPOSITORY_NAME PULL_REQUEST_NUMBER"

 for exemple, if you want to test : https://github.com/OCA/account-financial-tools/pull/34 on 80 instance you can type :